-Well, now you have done it and unintentionally been the victim of one or all of these three things (as most Americans have) and you’ve got bedlam in your gut, and are feeling guilty so you eat some milk and cookies to assuage that guilt.
+Well, now you have done it and unintentionally been the victim of one or all of these three things (as most Americans have) and you’ve got bedlam in your gut, and are feeling guilty, so you eat some milk and cookies to assuage that guilt.
 Well, one hour of pleasure is worth 48-72 hours of misery right?
 If you’ve already got a leaky gut, then the gluten and dairy from the milk and cookies are the last things you want to introduce to this immune system meltdown.
-Gluten, followed by dairy are the two most common food items leading to overactive immune system and allergies.
+Gluten, followed by dairy are the two most common food items leading to overactive immune systems and allergies.

 100 percent of people have an immune response to gluten.
-Severity depends a lot on things we have already discussed such as birth history, breastfeeding and antibiotic exposure, but in every one of us, regardless of previous exposure, it opens gaps in the gut allowing large food particles to pass through and stimulate the immune system and causes it to become over reactive and allergies are part of this overreaction.
+Severity depends a lot on things we have already discussed such as birth history, breastfeeding, and antibiotic exposure, but in every one of us, regardless of previous exposure, it opens gaps in the gut allowing large food particles to pass through and stimulate the immune system and causes it to become over-reactive and allergies are part of this overreaction.

 Dairy is a homogenized, pasteurized mess.
 The type of milk we are drinking now is not the same as in the past.
-The A1 protein type of milk, which is the vast majority of our milk, along with the homogenization, pasteurization process exposes our immune system to very inflammatory proteins (Raw milk and goats milk is usually A2 and much more immune friendly).
+The A1 protein type of milk, which is the vast majority of our milk, along with the homogenization, pasteurization process exposes our immune system to very inflammatory proteins (Raw milk and goat’s milk are usually A2 and much more immune friendly).
 These new proteins, evolutionarily, are not recognized by our immune system, and our immune system feels like it is under attack and this “alert” immune system then overcompensates when exposed to other things in the environment, viola, allergies.